Ah, that sweet moment when you finish unpacking, cart away all the boxes and sit down to enjoy your new, clean, organized home.

 Make a cleaning schedule and stick to it

-Once you figure out how to organize after a move, the secret is to keep your home clean for the long haul.
+Once you get organized after a move, the secret is to keep your home clean for the long haul.
 Make a cleaning schedule to remind yourself of those deep clean chores: taking off the couch cushions and vacuuming, for example, or laundering your blankets and pillows.
-These things all need to happen regularly but can easily get forgotten amidst the daily happenings — so keep yourself organized with a chart.
+These things all need to happen regularly but can easily get forgotten amidst the daily happenings.
+That’s why keeping yourself organized with a chart can be handy!

 Finished unpacking and ready to kick back?
 Congratulations!
 Have a look at these 7 ways to de-stress after your move.